relaxdiego/relaxdiego.github.com/_posts/2016-10-01-writing-ansible-modules-005.md

   Here's the complete sample code that we built in this series.
 Use it as you wish!

 - **[Boundaries Talk by Gary Bernhardt](http://pyvideo.org/pycon-us-2013/boundaries.html)** -
-  Here's one of my new favorite talks.
-Here, Gary talks about designing software that's testable, maintainable, and all the good stuff that comes with properly designed apps.
+  One of my favorite talks.
+Here, Gary talks about designing software that's testable, maintainable, and all the "-able" good stuff that comes with properly designed apps.

 - **[Integrated Tests are a Scam by J.B.
 Rainsberger](https://vimeo.com/80533536)** -
   While the title sounds controversial, it does open you up to a new way of thinking about